codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

-By default when a git trigger is happening, Codefresh will fetch the `codefresh.yml` file from the branch that is mentioned in the webhook.
+By default, when a git trigger is happening, Codefresh will fetch the `codefresh.yml` file from the branch that is mentioned in the webhook.
 This is the behavior you expect most of the times as it allows you to version your pipelines and have different versions for different branches.

 ## Overriding the branch of codefresh.yml